...

 Bitcoin Wallet: Digital BTC Wallet

 How do you store and secure Bitcoin?
-Bitcoins are stored in a so-called wallet, a digital purse.
-There are various forms of wallets.
-We could write a multi-part article about this, but we would like to give the title Bitcoin simply explained remain faithful.
+Bitcoins are stored in a so-called wallet, i.e. a digital purse.
+There are many different types of wallet.
+We could write a multi-part article about this, but we would like to keep the title Bitcoin simply explained remain faithful.
 So just a quick word about the wallet:

-You should keep the password (also called key) for your wallet in a safe place.
+You should keep the password (also known as the key) for your wallet in a safe place.
 It goes without saying that this should not necessarily be on your laptop.
-Maybe it should be in paper form, or engraved in a piece of metal.
-(No, this is not a joke.
-You can find such sets on the net, because such a key is not destroyed in case of fire.
-Whoever buys 0.0001 BTC today will laugh about it.
-But if you entered the market around 2010 and are now sitting on a small fortune, you have probably already thought about it.
+Perhaps in paper form or engraved in a piece of metal.
+No, that's not a joke.
+You can find such sets online, as such a key will not be destroyed in the event of a fire.
+Anyone who buys 0.0001 BTC today will laugh about it.
+But anyone who bought in around 2010 and is now sitting on a small fortune has certainly already thought about this.

 Digital gold: Bitcoin as inflation protection

 Bitcoins are limited: Bitcoins are produced by so-called mining.
-Complex computational tasks are solved by special computers.
+This involves complex computing tasks being solved by special computers.
 This is done to such an extent that it is virtually impossible for hackers to attack or manipulate such a network.
-This brings a high level of security to the Bitcoin system, for which the founder Satoshi Nakamoto is highly respected today.
-In the Bitcoin founder's white paper, he has limited the maximum number of Bitcoins to 21 million.
-By the end of 2020, about 18 million BTC will have been produced, which means that all Bitcoins will soon be produced.
-After that, no more Bitcoins will be able to be put into circulation.
+This brings a great deal of security to the Bitcoin system, for which the founder Satoshi Nakamoto receives great recognition today.
+In the Bitcoin founder's white paper, he described the Maximum number of bitcoins limited to 21 million.
+By the end of 2020, around 18 million BTC will have been produced, which means that all bitcoins will soon have been created.
+After that, it will no longer be possible to put any more Bitcoins into circulation.
 Supply and demand regulate the price and there can be no inflation.

-In our Fiat money system, as we use it today, the state can print money as it sees fit.
-We lose about 2-3% of the value of our money annually with inflation.
-With Bitcoin, there is no such thing.
-Many therefore refer to Bitcoin as digital gold.
+In our fiat money system, as we use it today, the state can print money as it sees fit.
+We lose around 2-3% in the value of our money every year due to inflation.
+This does not happen with Bitcoin.
+Many people therefore refer to Bitcoin as digital gold.

 Buy Bitcoin Guide